 - 2.1 WaterAid is a global federation of national member organisations, accredited and licenced to operate under the WaterAid brand by WaterAid international.
-At time of publication, the members are America, Australia, Canada, India, Japan, Sweden and the UK2. - 2.2 WaterAid was established in the UK in 1981 and became a federation in 2010. - 2.3 WaterAid international (WAi) is the body that governs the WaterAid federation.
-WAi is registered in the UK as charitable company3.
-It comprises the International Board and a secretariat. - 2.4 WaterAid international is owned by the national member organisations which have achieve full member status, and is governed by the WAi Board. - 2.5 WAi Board members are legally both the directors of the company and the trustees of the registered charity.
-We use the term 'trustee' throughout this manual to refer to the members of the International Board as this is the legal term in use in UK charity law. - 2.6 WaterAid international's powers and responsibilities, and those of its trustees, are set out in its governing document, the Articles of Association. - 2.7 WaterAid international owns the WaterAid brand, and licenses its use to national member organisations. - 2.8 The national member organisations are independent legal entities, which are appropriately registered with national regulatory bodies.
+At time of publication, the members are America, Australia, Canada, India, Japan, Sweden and the UK. - 2.2 WaterAid was established in the UK in 1981 and became a federation in 2010. - 2.3 WaterAid international (WAi) is the body that governs the WaterAid federation.
+WAi is registered in the UK as charitable company.
+It comprises the international Board and a secretariat.
+WAi was incorporated on 29 April 2010. - 2.4 WaterAid international is owned by the national member organisations, which have achieved full member status, and is governed by the WAi Board. - 2.5 WAi Board members are legally both the directors of the company and the trustees of the registered charity.
+We use the term 'trustee' throughout this manual to refer to the members of the international Board as this is the legal term in use in UK charity law. - 2.6 WaterAid international's powers and responsibilities, and those of its trustees, are set out in its governing document, the Articles of Association. - 2.7 WaterAid international owns the WaterAid brand and licenses its use to national member organisations. - 2.8 The national member organisations are independent legal entities, which are appropriately registered with national regulatory bodies.
 Each is governed by its own appointed board members, who delegate day-to-day management to a Chief Executive or equivalent role.